Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 How much of the support I raise is included in my salary/income?

 Of the total support you raise, most missionaries receive approximately 47% as income.
-If you are serving overseas, the balance goes toward housing, insurance, taxes, furlough and emergency travel, children’s education and a major repair fund.
+If you are serving overseas, the balance goes toward housing, insurance, taxes, furlough and emergency travel, and children’s education.
 If you are a missionary serving in the US, the balance goes toward paying your benefits and taxes.
 US-based missionaries are responsible for paying for housing, education and their monthly insurance premium from their salary.

 Does TWR have an administrative fee?